rohan-v8rma/Java-Juggernaut/README.md

 ### Compile-time `Throwable`s (Checked Exceptions)

 These are exceptions that are checked by the compiler at compile time.
-These exceptions must be caught by a try/catch in the code or noted as thrown by the method.
-For instance, if a program attempts to access a file that is currently unavailable, the method to access the file must either catch or throw a FileNotFoundException.
+These exceptions must be caught by a try/catch in the code or [*declared* as thrown by the method, using [`throws` keyword](#declaration-of-exceptions-that-may-be-thrown-using-throws-keyword).
+For instance, if a program attempts to access a file that is currently unavailable, the method to access the file must either catch or throw a `FileNotFoundException`.

-- `ArrayIndexOutOfBoundsException`

 - `ClassNotFoundException` : Attempt to use a class that does not exist.
-This exception would occur, for example, if you tried to run a nonexistent class using the java command, or if your program were composed of, say, three class files, only two of which could be found.
+This exception would occur, for example, if you tried to run a non-existent class using the java command, or if your program were composed of, say, three class files, only two of which could be found.

-- `IOException` : Related to input/output operations, such as invalid input, reading past the end of a file, and opening a nonexistent file.
+- `IOException` : Related to input/output operations, such as invalid input, reading past the end of a file, and opening a non-existent file.
 Examples of subclasses of `IOException` are:
   - `InterruptedIOException`
   - `EOFException` (EOF is short for End of File)
   - `FileNotFoundException`